 It is notable that in vivo and in vitro studies show effects at exposure levels (from 0.10 mT and above) to ELF fields that are considerably higher than the levels encountered in the epidemiological studies (μT-levels) which showed an association between exposure and diseases such as childhood leukaemia and Alzheimer's disease.
 This warrants further investigation."

-The most recent scientific opinion of the Commission on EMFs was produced as a draft for consultation in September 2006 and then adopted in final form in March 2007 by SCENIHR – the Scientific Committee on Emerging and Newly identified Health Risks.
+The previous scientific opinion of the Commission on EMFs was produced as a draft for consultation in September 2006 and then adopted in final form in March 2007 by SCENIHR – the Scientific Committee on Emerging and Newly identified Health Risks.

 Their conclusion on power frequencies was:

 “The previous conclusion that ELF fields are possibly carcinogenic, chiefly based on childhood leukaemia results, is still valid.
 There is no known mechanism to explain how electromagnetic field exposure may induce leukaemia.
 The effects have not been replicated in animal studies.”

 “For breast cancer and cardiovascular disease, recent research has indicated that an association is unlikely.
 For neurodegenerative diseases and brain tumours, the link to ELF fields remains uncertain.
 No consistent relationship between ELF fields and self reported systems (sometimes referred to as electrical hypersensitivity) has been demonstrated.”